Circl3s/cybertracks/README.md

 # Cybertracks
-**Work In Progress: when this project achieves minimum usability it will be hosted on github.io.**

 In the late '80s, the electronic music scene was forever changed by the conception of music trackers on the Amiga.
 They presented a unique way of creating electronic music on home computers.
 While largely forgotten these days, I wanted to honor the specific workflow of trackers in this project.

 ## What is it?